tsoun/hash-code-qual-2021/README.md

 ## Info
 Our team's "Balkan Khatru" approach to the 2021 Qualification Round (Online) for the Google Hash Code.
-We reached #995 place on the Extended scoreboard, ranking #21 in Greece.
+We reached place #995 on the Extended scoreboard, ranked #21 in Greece.

 ## Team Members